Powers of Attorney

 Collaboration — The person you are choosing to have power of attorney must be willing to collaborate or work together with your accountant, advisor, attorney, and other parties if needed.

 Work With a Knowledgeable Attorney

 Choosing a power of attorney to protect your finances, property, and healthcare interests requires thorough consideration.
 Should you become unavailable or fall victim to an unfortunate event, having this document in place can give you confidence and peace of mind that your choices about your financial life, assets, and medical care are in trusted hands.
 A knowledgeable Ohio estate planning attorney will offer you detailed guidance and help you make informed decisions.

-At The Law Office of Gregory L. Williams, I advise all my clients to choose a trustworthy and reliable person to have power of attorney.
+I advise all my clients to choose a trustworthy and reliable person to have power of attorney.
 As your legal representative, I will work diligently to address your needs and concerns and establish an estate plan that best suits your goals and unique needs.
 Using my extensive experience, I will help you craft a strategic estate plan that protects your assets, investments, and your family's future and best interests.
 I can guide you through all the steps involved in the legal process and help you choose the right agent.

 If you need knowledgeable guidance in choosing your power of attorney, contact me — Gregory, L. Williams, Jr., Esq., Partner — today to schedule a one-on-one consultation.
 I can offer you the experienced legal counsel and advocacy you need to make key decisions along the way.
 My firm proudly serves clients in Columbus, Ohio, and throughout Central Ohio.